0l1ve1r4/ByteOS/README.md

 #### Building a Cross-Compiler

-BasicOS uses an `i686-elf-gcc` cross-compiler.
+ByteOS uses an `i686-elf-gcc` cross-compiler.
 The versions used to build the project are:

 - binutils-2.40
 - gcc-12.2.0